You're 15 Minutes Away From Automated Test. Request a Demo.

 // TestPassword class

-as you cannot call a non-static method without a reference.
+When you run the above code, it will fail as you cannot call a non-static method without a reference.
 Now, once the test fails, make minimal changes in the code.

-Code Correction – make the member method static inside PasswordAssertion class.
+Code Correction – Make the member method static inside PasswordAssertion class.

 public boolean static validatePass(String password) {